RigelRobinson/RigelRobinson.github.io/index.md

 I ran for Berkeley City Council to make sure that you are heard.
 To ensure that students have a strong advocate who understands the campus community from their perspective, and to ensure that residents have a responsive, effective, and accountable Councilmember who can bridge the gap between university and city, and students and neighbors.

 It is a privilege to serve the residents of Berkeley, and I look forward to hearing from you.
 I hope this website may be a useful resource to you.
-Check back regularly for updates on our work, and most importantly, sign up for our newsletter!
+Check back regularly for updates on our work, and most importantly, <a onclick="showForm()" href="#newsroom-stretchbox">sign up for our newsletter</a>!

 You can always write me at [RRobinson@CityofBerkeley.info](mailto:RRobinson@CityofBerkeley.info) or call my office at (510) 981-7170.